Philadelphia Product Liability Lawyer

 All manufacturers are supposed to ensure that their products are safe for consumers to use, or to have a warning if there is some risk involved.
 When this does not happen and you or a family member was injured or someone has died because of a product that turned out to be dangerous or defective, you may be able to get compensation through a product liability lawsuit.

-Laws regarding product liability are complicated, and making mistakes can be costly; but the experienced Philadelphia product liability lawyers at Wapner Newman are here to help.
+Laws regarding product liability are complicated; product manufacturers and their insurance companies have high powered lawyers on their side trying to deny claims or make it seem as if the injury was your fault.
+Making mistakes can be costly, so this is not something you should try to handle on your own.
+The Philadelphia product liability lawyers at Wapner Newman have years of experience fighting for the rights of injured clients and are here to help you as well.
 We can evaluate your situation in a free initial consultation and determine the best way to move forward.
 There is no charge for our legal services unless and until we successfully obtain a recovery for you.

-How a Product Liability Lawyer Works to Help You
+How a Philadelphia Product Liability Attorney Works to Help You

 Steps Our Defective Product Lawyers Take

-When you are injured by a defective product, there is no time to waste getting started.
+When you are injured by a defective product, the sooner you get legal assistance, the better.
 When you contact our Wapner Newman lawyers, we begin working for you immediately.
 We will:

 - Meet with you to discuss how your injuries happened, who the at-fault parties may be, and what your case may be worth